apabon123/QC_Portfolio/CTA Replication/docs/TECHNICAL.md

 ## 🏗️ System Architecture Overview

-The framework uses a **component-based architecture** with four main components orchestrated by a lightweight main algorithm:
+The framework uses a **component-based architecture** with streamlined components orchestrated by a lightweight main algorithm:

 ```
 Main Algorithm (main.py) - Lightweight Orchestrator